Music video by Audrey Lane

 Based on the personal experiences of Lizzy Walther, a farmer’s daughter.

 A Farmer’s Daughter is a coming of age short film that explores the strained relationship between a girl and her father.
-Growing up as the first-born on a small family farm in rural Indiana, Betty felt pressured to please her father by fulfilling the traditional expectations of the ideal farmer’s firstborn: a son, and working just as hard as her father.
+Growing up as the first-born on a small family farm in rural Indiana, Betty felt pressured to please her father by fulfilling the traditional expectations of the ideal farmer’s firstborn: a son.
 However, she quickly finds herself challenged by physical limitations, a strong hate of farm work, and a natural inclination towards potion bottles, make-believe, and the world outside of Indiana.
 Upon returning home from college, Betty is forced to face her past and accept the tension that has grown between her and her father over the years.

 I created this short film during these past few months spent in quarantine.
 The separation and forced distance among individuals as well as the rising death toll stirred in me thoughts about loneliness, connection with nature, connection with self, intimacy, and loss.
 How is loneliness just time spent with the world?
 How can we accept loss as a natural part of life?
 How can loss deepen our appreciation for life? (filmed entirely on an iPhone)